 Philipsburg is a very small borough located in the state of Pennsylvania.
 With a population of 2,715 people and three constituent neighborhoods, Philipsburg is the 490th largest community in Pennsylvania.
-Philipsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Philipsburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Philipsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Philipsburg is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Philipsburg who work in sales jobs (15.19%), office and administrative support (14.14%), and food service (9.37%).
+There are especially a lot of people living in Philipsburg who work in office and administrative support (16.83%), sales jobs (10.03%), and food service (8.66%).

 Also of interest is that Philipsburg has more people living here who work in computers and math than 95% of the places in the US.

 Being a small borough, Philipsburg does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Philipsburg rank slightly lower than the national average.
 15.72% of adults 25 and older in Philipsburg have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Philipsburg in 2010 was $23,428, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $93,712 for a family of four.
 However, Philipsburg contains both very wealthy and poor people as well.

 The people who call Philipsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Philipsburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Philipsburg include English, Irish, Polish, and Swedish.